wp-plugins/robo-gallery/README.txt

 No, we don't have any limits for amount of the images in gallery

-= Do you have some limit for images size in gallery ? =
+= Do you have some limit for images size in gallery? =

 No, we don't have any limits for image size in our gallery.

-= Do you have some limits for images types in gallery ? =
+= Do you have some limits for images types in gallery? =

 You can use any standard file type in our gallery: png, jpg, jpeg, gif

-= Is it possible create gallery in Wordpress post with Gallery ? =
+= Is it possible create gallery in Wordpress post with Gallery? =

 Yes, you can insert gallery into post with shortcode tag

-= Is it possible create gallery on Wordpress page with Gallery ? =
+= Is it possible create gallery on Wordpress page with Gallery? =

 Yes, you can insert gallery into page with shortcode tag

-= Is it possible create gallery in Wordpress widget with Gallery ? =
+= Is it possible create gallery in Wordpress widget with Gallery? =

 Yes, you can insert gallery into widget with shortcode tag

-= How to insert gallery into Wordpress page or post ? =
+= How to insert gallery into Wordpress page or post? =

-When you create gallery in plugin galleries manager you can go to the post or page editor and ther using special wizard button insert gallery into your wordpress post or page.
+When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = Is it possible to create direct link on the front end to the gallery? =